Text reading 'WOLF IQ' in bold white capital letters on a transparent background.

 Visitors will leave if they have to think too hard, so stick to familiar navigation patterns and the "3-click rule."

-Organise services by the problems they solve rather than internal departments to ensure users find exactly what they need without confusion.
+Organise services by the problems they solve rather than by internal departments to ensure users find exactly what they need without confusion.

 Clear Value Proposition